-The Australian readership is somewhat spasmodically served by a range of books and web sites for BMC/Leyland vehicles extending
+The Australian readership is somewhat spasmodically served by a range of books and

-back over decades.
-Here below are presented my reviews of those I’ve looked at recently.
-These reviews are my personal opinion only
+presented my reviews of those I’ve looked at recently.
+These reviews are my personal

-and I accept that others might have a different view. - Tony Cripps
+opinion only and I accept that others might have a different view. - Tony Cripps

 The Mini/BMC